MicrosoftDocs/security/zero-trust/azure-infrastructure-avd.md

 To apply Zero Trust principles to the identities used in Azure Virtual Desktop:

 - Azure Virtual Desktop supports different types of [identities](/azure/virtual-desktop/prerequisites#supported-identity-scenarios).
 Use the information in [Securing identity with Zero Trust](/security/zero-trust/deploy/identity) to ensure that your chosen identity types adhere to Zero Trust principles.
-- Create a dedicated user account with least privileges that you will need to join session hosts to an Azure AD DS or AD DS domain during session host [deployment](/azure/virtual-desktop/prerequisites#deployment-parameters).
+- Create a dedicated user account with least privileges to join session hosts to an Azure AD DS or AD DS domain during session host [deployment](/azure/virtual-desktop/prerequisites#deployment-parameters).

 ## Step 2.
 Secure your endpoints with Zero Trust